-… meanwhile EL POCITO is still for sale (read more about this further down the page)… so still time before BREXIT to change your life for the bettter…
+… and now all this could be yours, because EL POCITO is for sale (read about this further down the page)…

 Hi, and welcome to my site about simple living, or how to become more self-sufficient, less dependent on money/ having a job.
 Based on many years of practical experience, good and bad.
 With stuff like: how to believe in yourself (not get sucked into the allure of quick-fix faiths and isms)/ avoid the need for a huge income or job/ take back the responsibility for your own health/ make & grow as much for yourself as possible/ and above all do it in a way which puts the planet first, which means not taking any more out (like everyone else) but putting back, ie acting sustainably.